awsdocs/aws-doc-sdk-examples/javascript/example_code/eventbridge/README.md

   *AWS SDK for JavaScript (v2) Developer Guide*.

 Most of these code example files can be run with very little to no modification.
-For example, to use Node.js to run the `cwl_deletesubscriptionfilter.js` file, replace the hard-coded values in the file with your own values, save the file, and then run the file.
+For example, to use Node.js to run the `cwe_putevents.js` file, replace the hard-coded values in the file with your own values, save the file, and then run the file.
 For example:

 ```
-node cwl_deletesubscriptionfilter.js
+node cwe_putevents.js
 ```

-Most of these files have been refactored into reusable functions that can be copied into your own code.
-You can then call those functions directly from your own code without modifying the copied function code itself.
-For example, you could copy the `alarm_created_or_updated?` function code from the `cw-ruby-example-create-alarm.rb` file into your own code.
-You could then adapt the code in the `run_me` function in that same file as a basis to write your own code to call the copied `alarm_created_or_updated?` function.

 ## Resources